Skill Demand Index

 Which roles need Marketing most:

 Marketing positions drive 67% of demand.
-Other and Software Engineering also frequently list Marketing as a requirement.
-Skills commonly paired with Marketing include Communication Skills and Data Analysis.
+Data Science / ML and Other also frequently list Marketing as a requirement.
+Skills commonly paired with Marketing include Bachelor's degree and Communication Skills.

 Depth Level Distribution